 A selection of workouts that put the fun back into fitness and help engage kids.
 Children can train alongside their favourite superheroes from the comfort of their home.
 All workouts are available for FREE on YouTube.
 Click here to try Get Kids Moving.

-We know children's activity levels have been impacted by the pandemic and its restrictions but there are lots of resources available to assist families to get active together, or help parents/carers encourage their children to move more.
+There are lots of resources available to assist families to get active together, or help parents/carers encourage their children to move more.
 Some of the most accessible ones are:

 Ability Not Disability